jlrickert/zet/docs/440/README.md

 ## Key events

 - Mixed levain at 10:30am
-- Mixed ingredients at 12:45pm
+- Mixed ingredients at 03:15pm

   Milk, sugar, salt, and butter mixed together and heated.
 It is then mixed in with the rest of the ingredients.

+- Baked at 7:45pm

+## Retrospect

+I find it tasted better than the last one.
+A bit dense but to be expected because of the rather short rise time.

 ## See also